fabiommendes/sidekick/docs/introduction.rst

 One nice thing about auto-currying is that it doesn't break preexisting interfaces.
-This new add function continues to be useful in contexts that the standard implementation could be applied, but it now also accepts receiving an incomplete set of arguments transforming add in a convenient factory of functions.
+This new add function continues to be useful in contexts that the standard implementation could be applied, but it now also accepts receiving an incomplete set of arguments transforming add in a convenient factory.

 Even for only two arguments, implementing auto-currying this way already seems like a lot of trouble.
 Fortunately, the :func:`sidekick.curry` decorator